French Riviera Style Guide | What to Wear in the South of France

 When it comes to accessories, a straw bag of any sort is the perfect complement to French Riviera style.
 We’re talking raffia, straw, jute, rattan, or any kind of natural, woven material.

 A larger basket bag (like this one from Sezane) acts as a chic beach tote, but you can also wear it around town to carry any things you may pick up along the way.
-There are also fresh markets there, and this is a great bag to hold your yummy finds!
+There are also fresh markets there, and a straw bag is a great and stylish French option to hold your yummy finds!

 Sunglasses